 Fall prevention is the safest approach to rooftop safety.
 However, since it can also require the most significant financial investment of the three approaches to fall protection, it’s helpful to learn your other options.

-Fall Restraint Systems
+Travel Restraint Systems

-Fall restraint is a fall protection strategy that prevents workers from reaching—and tumbling over—an unprotected leading edge.
+Travel restraint is a fall protection strategy that prevents workers from reaching—and tumbling over—an unprotected leading edge.
 With a travel restraint system, the user is restricted from moving too close to the edge.

-Fall restraint systems can take a variety of forms, including single point anchors and horizontal lifelines.
+These systems can take a variety of forms, including single point anchors and horizontal lifelines.
 However, each system has a common denominator: Workers must wear a body harness and connect a lanyard to an anchor point.

 Fixed single point anchors are used for smaller, clearly defined work areas, while horizontal lifelines are used for larger applications that require maintenance personnel to roam more freely about the rooftop.

-A rigid post single-point anchor system is one example of fall restraint equipment.
+A rigid post single-point anchor system is one example of travel restraint equipment.
 The rigid post anchor is affixed to a beam, allowing a user to attach a lanyard or lifeline to the anchor point on one end and their harness on the other.

 Other single point anchor systems, such as portable anchors, vacuum single point anchors, and truss anchor kits, work in a similar fashion, although the method of attachment of the anchor point differs.

-The lanyard used in fall restraint equipment is a key component of the system.
+The lanyard used in travel restraint equipment is a key component of the system.
 The lanyard is engineered to stop the worker from ever reaching the edge, and therefore a fall is prevented.
-Lanyards for fall restraint are often fixed lengths and must be able to withstand 800 lbs. of force.
+Lanyards for travel restraint are often fixed lengths and must be able to withstand 800 lbs. of force.
 Note that this requirement is different than what is required for a fall arrest lanyard, described below.

 Fall Arrest Systems